Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 ------------------------

-If you want to test static functions without exposing those functions outside of testing, one option is conditionally export the symbol.
+If you want to test static functions without exposing those functions outside of testing, one option is conditionally export the woke symbol.
 When KUnit is enabled, the symbol is exposed but remains static otherwise.
 To use this method, follow the template below.

 .. code-block:: c

-	/* In the file containing functions to test "my_file.c" */
+	/* In the woke file containing functions to test "my_file.c" */

 	#include <kunit/visibility.h>
 	#include <my_file.h>